davisjam/davisjam.github.io/_pages/home.md

 ## 2024

+- At a **Dagstuhl 2024** (regex matching & indexing), I gave a talk on "Regular Expression Denial of Service: Past, Present, and Future".
 - One paper accepted to **ASE'24**: applying LLMs to conduct software failure analysis from news articles.
 Congrats to Dharun and the team!
 - Serving on the **USENIX Security 2025 PC**.
 - One paper accepted to **ISSTA'24**: a failure analysis of deep learning interoperability software for ONNX.
 Congrats to Purvish and the team!